-B.2 The penalties mentioned in Articles 7 and 9 of the Competition Rules shall be one minute instead of two minutes.

-B.3.1 The Competition Rules shall apply if:

-B.3.1.1 one arbiter supervises one game and

-B.3.1.2 each game is recorded by the arbiter or his assistant and, if possible, by electronic means.

-B.3.2 The player may at any time, when it is his move, ask the arbiter or his assistant to show him the scoresheet.
+- B.2 The penalties mentioned in Articles 7 and 9 of the Competition Rules shall be one minute instead of two minutes. - B.3.1 The Competition Rules shall apply if: - B.3.1.1 one arbiter supervises one game and - B.3.1.2 each game is recorded by the arbiter or his assistant and, if possible, by electronic means. - B.3.2 The player may at any time, when it is his move, ask the arbiter or his assistant to show him the scoresheet.
 This may be requested a maximum of five times in a game.
-More requests shall be considered as a distraction of the opponent.

-B.4 Otherwise, play shall be governed by the Rapid chess Laws as in Article A.2 and A.4.

-B.5 The regulations of an event shall specify whether Article B.3 or Article B.4 shall apply for the entire event.
+More requests shall be considered as a distraction of the opponent. - B.4 Otherwise, play shall be governed by the Rapid chess Laws as in Article A.2 and A.4. - B.5 The regulations of an event shall specify whether Article B.3 or Article B.4 shall apply for the entire event.

-In Blitz games also the Arbiter SHALL CALL the flag fall, if he observes it.

-In Blitz games also, if the player asks from the Arbiter to see the score sheet, the clock should not be stopped.
+In Blitz games, if the player asks from the Arbiter to see the score sheet, the clock should not be stopped, as in Rapid Chess.